esyede/rakit/packages/docs/data/arrays.md

 return Arr::random($array); // 4 - (obtained randomly)
 ```

-You can also specify how many items should be returned through the third parameter.
+You can also specify how many items should be returned through the second parameter.
 Note that if this option is used, the return value will always be an array.

 ```php